 Don't Let the Wrong Foods Keep You from Good Health

 Our digestive system is responsible for breaking down food so that other parts of our body can receive the necessary nutrients.
 Digestive issues can result in missing vital nutrients, which can cause the rest of our body to become dysfunctional.
-Digestive problems are very common, and can take many forms - these problems include GERD, gallstones, Celiac disease, Chron's disease, ulcerative colitis, and irritable bowel syndrome.
+Digestive problems are very common and can take many forms - these problems include GERD, gallstones, Celiac disease, Crohn's disease, ulcerative colitis, and irritable bowel syndrome.

 Common Causes of Digestive Disorder Symptoms

-A food allergy occurs when your body treats an ingested food as an invader, and tries to defend itself.
+A food allergy occurs when your body treats an ingested food as an invader and tries to defend itself.
 Although allergies can be similar to digestive problems, the symptoms from allergies may differ.
-Symptoms from food allergies can show up as tingling feelings, hives, abdominal pain, or even trouble breathing.
+Symptoms from food allergies can show up as a tingling feeling, hives, abdominal pain, or even trouble breathing.
 If you ever feel any of these symptoms after ingesting a food, it's important to get in contact with your doctor, and follow-up with an Allergist and a Registered Dietitian.

-Because not all food allergies can be identified on a blood test, working with a Registered Dietitian becomes very important in identifying potential problem foods.
+Since not all food allergies can be identified through a blood test, working with a Registered Dietitian becomes very important in identifying potential problem foods.
 Through a series of discussion, dietary history, and diet monitoring, a Registered Dietitian can help you pinpoint the food or foods causing the allergies.